Production time: 3 Business Days for Foil-Stamped, 2 Business Days for Digital Printing

 Is the Artifact Uprising logo on the cards?

 Yes, the Artifact Uprising logo is visible on the back of the cards.
 There is currently no way to remove our logo from the holiday cards or gathering invitations.

 Can I receive a sample of my card to preview it before ordering?

 We cannot print single designed cards at this time.
 You can preview your card online by heading into the Editor, and choosing View Page Proof.

 How does the color picker work?

 Some card designs (not all) include a color picker tool to customize the background colors of the card design.
-You can find a color you want with a color code finder.
+You can find a color you want with a color code finder or the Adobe Color Wheel.
 This visual tool gives you a quick hex code you can enter for any color you select from the spectrum.
 If you're on a Mac and want to match a color that's in your photo, the Digital Color Meter can help.
 Press command > space bar at the same time to bring up search, then search for 'digital color meter'.
 Once this took is pulled up, hover over any color on your screen to get the red/blue/green values.
 You can then enter these into the color finder to get the hex code.